 The rural setting of our campus, combined with a focus on outdoor activities, minimises the risk of COVID-19 during our programme.

 UK rules and regulations are expected to change prior to the summer, and as they do, we will regularly update this guidance on our website.
 We shall carefully respond to the latest government guidance, and prioritise the wellbeing, safety and learning of all students.
 Should restrictions be further eased by the summer, we will update our measures, and inform you and your family of any changes.

 Safety Measures at our Campuses

-Charterhouse School operated as normal between September and December 2020.
-At the time of writing, the school is due to return to full boarding for the Summer Term 2021.
-ISCA are in regular contact with the school, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
+Charterhouse School and Cranleigh School operated as normal between April 2021 and July 2022.
+At the time of writing, the schools have returned to full boarding for the Autumn Term 2022.
+ISCA are in regular contact with the schools, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
 Their experience, combined with ISCA following the UK government’s latest safety guidance and the BSA (Boarding Schools’ Association) COVID-SAFE Charter, makes us confident we can deliver a truly memorable summer camp experience in a safe and secure environment.

 Specific policies that have been put in place include:

 - Additional hygiene and cleaning arrangements have been put in place, for example sanitisers in all boarding houses and communal areas, and regular cleaning of key touch points.
 Enhanced cleaning of all boarding houses and communal areas will also be in place.

 - Personal hand gel will be provided to all students as well as regular reminders to wash hands throughout the day.